 6 Sources of input

-Contributions are expected from Member States, Sector Members and Associates, as well as inputs from relevant BDT programmes, particularly those that have successfully implemented telecommunication/ICT projects in rural and remote areas.
+Contributions are expected from Member States, Sector Members, Associates and Academia, as well as inputs from relevant BDT programmes, particularly those that have successfully implemented telecommunication/ICT projects in rural and remote areas.
 These contributions will enable those responsible for work on this Question to develop the most appropriate conclusions, recommendations and outputs.
 The intensive use of correspondence and online exchange of information and experiences is encouraged for additional sources of inputs.

 7 Target audience